Lightning-AI/pytorch-lightning/docs/source/common/lightning_module.rst

 loggers
 ~~~~~~~

-The list of loggers currently being used.
+The list of loggers currently being used by the Trainer.

 .. code-block:: python